-11 tips to cope with anxiety about coming out of lockdown
+11 tips to cope with anxiety about getting "back to normal"

-Easing of lockdown will allow us to get back to the people and things we love, but it's OK if adjusting has brought challenges too.
+Easing of restrictions has allowed us to get back to the people and things we love, but it's OK if adjusting has brought challenges too.
 You might be worried about the pace of the changes or what the future may bring.

 It's important to be patient with yourself and with your feelings.
-The coronavirus (COVID-19) outbreak has been hard for us all and we have all experienced the effects differently, including those of us who have been shielding.
+The coronavirus (COVID-19) outbreak has been hard for us all, and we have all experienced the effects differently, including those of us who have been shielding.

 Even positive change can lead to anxiety, and it can take time to readjust to things we have not done for a while.